 Submit your degree plan

 After the first 9 graduate credit hours are complete, talk to your academic counselor about your degree plan.
-Your program coordinator will provide you with a degree plan form, or you may be asked to use the template found under Resources.
+Your academic counselor will provide you with a degree plan form, or you may be asked to use the template found under Resources.

 Knowledge of a second language or an acceptable language equivalent is required for the Master of Arts degree, but not for the Master of Science.
 You must name the language or “language tool” equivalent on the MA degree plan form and indicate when you satisfied that language requirement, e.g. the semester when you completed 12 credit hours of a language.

-For other questions about admissions or planning, please contact the general Interdisciplinary Studies coordinator at INSD@unt.edu.
+For other questions about admissions or planning, please contact the general Interdisciplinary Studies academic counselor at INSD@unt.edu.